MeanSparse: Post-Training Robustness Enhancement Through Mean-Centered Feature Sparsification: Experiments

 If this capacity is controlled suitably, then the robustness of the model will be increased (model capacity for attacker will be decreased) while model utilization will be unchanged.
 So by increasing $\alpha$ from zero, we decrease the attacker capacity while user utilization is unchanged.
 By increasing $\alpha$ to larger values, we start to decrease user utilization, too.
 Although there is no rigid margin between these two cases, one can find suitable $\alpha$ values that limit the attacker side while user utilization is unchanged.

-Results over ImageNet-1K presented in Table \ref{tab:cifar:robustbech:pgd} show that similar outcomes are achieved when MeanSparse is integrated into models based on the ConvNeXt-L \cite{acsld23} and RaWideResNet \cite{rpapx23} architectures adversarially trained.
-ConvNeXt-L \cite{acsld23} achieves the third-highest AA on the ImageNet-1K dataset for $\ell_\infty$ untargeted attacks submitted to RobustBench \cite{rasca20}, while RaWideResNet \cite{rpapx23} ranks eleventh.
+Results over ImageNet presented in Table \ref{tab:cifar:robustbech:pgd} show that similar outcomes are achieved when \sys is integrated into models based on the ConvNeXt-L \cite{acsld23} and RaWideResNet \cite{rpapx23} architectures adversarially trained.
 Note that throughout our experiment over the RaWideResNet \cite{rpapx23} architecture for both CIFAR-10 and ImageNet-1k datasets, we do not apply the sparsification operator inside the Squeeze-and-Excitation module.
-The time for the MeanSparse pass over the ImageNet-1K training set is 89 minutes for the ConvNeXt-L architecture and 101 minutes for the RaWideResNet architecture.
-The increase in \apgdce evaluation time after MeanSparse integration is also negligible, with only a $3\%$ increase in time.
+The time for the \sys pass over the ImageNet-1K training set is 89 minutes for the ConvNeXt-L architecture and 101 minutes for the RaWideResNet architecture.
+The increase in \apgdce evaluation time after \sys integration is also negligible, with only a $3\%$ increase in time.

-One comment regarding Table \ref{tab:cifar:robustbech:pgd} is that the results may not generalize well across attacks other than \apgdce.
-Therefore, in the next experiment, we evaluate AA as a complete suite of attacks for the values of $\alpha$ whose results are colored in blue in Table \ref{tab:cifar:robustbech:pgd}.

-Figure \ref{fig:bench:sub1} depicts the results for the Clean and AA metrics of the standard and MeanSparse-integrated versions of the RaWideResNet \cite{rpapx23} and WideResNet \cite{bdmwp23} models, with $\alpha$ values set at $0.25$ and $0.20$ for the former and latter, respectively.
-RaWideResNet \cite{rpapx23} currently holds the state-of-the-art performance in the RobustBench ranking \cite{reoch20} for $\ell_\infty$ untargeted attack.
-After post-processing with the proposed pipeline, the Clean accuracy drops slightly (from $93.27\%$ to $93.24\%$), while the AA significantly increases (from $71.07\%$ to $72.08\%$), setting a new record for robustness in terms of AA on the CIFAR-10 dataset.
-Similar results can be obtained for WideResNet \cite{bdmwp23}.
-Also, as a result of post-processing the robust model based on the WideResNet architecture, the resulting AA accuracy ($71.40\%$) exceeds this value for the robust model based on the RaWideResNet architecture ($71.04\%$), even though WideResNet has a less complex architecture compared to RaWideResNet, which is equipped with the Squeeze-and-Excitation module.

-Figure \ref{fig:bench:sub2} illustrates the clean and AA accuracy for two different models adversarially trained on the ImageNet-1k dataset.
-By carefully selecting the $\alpha$ value, while the Clean accuracy remains unchanged, the AA accuracy improves significantly.
-Although the ConvNeXt-L model \cite{acsld23} currently ranks third in AA accuracy for $\ell_\infty$ untargeted attacks, after postprocessing with the proposed pipeline, its AA accuracy rises to $59.64\%$ from $58.48\%$.
-This result surpasses the current first-ranked model, which is based on the Swin-L architecture and adversarially trained \cite{acsld23}, and has an AA accuracy of $59.56\%$.